stephanoulaa/final-project/notes.md

 ****SCHEDULE****

-9/19:
--last changes:
+9/20:
-try to connect to domain
+-try to connect to domain

                                     **FORMATTING**